EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 Sample Data
 -----------

-To run the example data, you'll need to get the sample data first, to do this run:
+To run the sample data, you'll need to get it first.
+To do this, run:

 .. code-block:: bash

   pyfhd --get-sample-data 1088285600

-Which will copy the sample data built into the PyFHD package to your current working directory, inside a directory and sub-directory called ``input/1088285600_example``.
+This will copy the sample data built into the PyFHD package to your current working directory, inside a directory and sub-directory called ``input/1088285600_example``.

 Running the sample data
 -----------------------

-From there in that directory, you should be able to run the following command to run the example data:
+From inside this directory, you should be able to run the following command to run the sample data:

 .. code-block:: bash

   pyfhd -c ./input/1088285600_example/1088285600_example.yaml 1088285600

-The command on most machines takes 1-2 minutes to run, and the output is stored in the ``output`` directory.
+On most machines, the command takes 1-2 minutes to run.
+The output is stored in the ``output`` directory.

 This will run the entire PyFHD pipeline in this order: